ILIAD-ocean-twin/aquarm-frontend/README.md

-# Acuaculture Risk Metrics - ILIAD Pilot
+# ILIAD Marine Protected Area (MPA) Demo

-This repository contains the source code for the frontend of the AquaRM pilot.
-It's a website created with solid-js and depends on the web-API provided by `iliad-pilot-server` and the WMS-server provided by `Acuaculture TC`.
+This repository contains the source code for the frontend of the ILIAD MPA pilot.

+The current deployment is live at [https://iliad-mpa.sintef.cloud](https://iliad-mpa.sintef.cloud)

 ## Env Files